 Every company in the UK should have a secretary as well as at least one director, and one cannot serve as the other.
 Nominee secretary services are beneficial to those wishing to incorporate who may not have enough experience with the company administration to propose for this crucial position.

 Advantages of a company registration with a nominee secretary.
-There are a number of advantages for businesses when they appoint a nominee secretary: the company secretary will be able to advise the company's directors on various matters such as legal and legislative changes that may affect the company.
-Having a company secretary is not the a legal requirement any more, if the is no one knows the legal requirements, responsibilities, to take on this role then a nominee secretary is a great option.
+There are a number of advantages for businesses when they appoint a nominee secretary: the company secretary will be able to advise the private company's directors on various matters such as legal and legislative changes that may affect the company.
+Having a limited company secretary is not the a legal requirement any more, if the is no one knows the legal requirements, responsibilities, to take on this role then a nominee secretary is a great option.
 By appointing an independent nominee secretary you can be sure that, as a company director, you are getting the best advice and support.
 This then leaves you free to concentrate on running and growing the business.
-If you need an assistance with company registration with a nominee secretary, you can also speak to our business advisors between 9.30am-6.00pm Monday to Friday by telephoning + (0) 207.935.5171 or + (0) 330.808.0089 (national rates).
+If you need an assistance with private company registration with a nominee secretary, you can also speak to our business advisors between 9.30am-6.00pm Monday to Friday by telephoning + (0) 207.935.5171 or + (0) 330.808.0089 (national rates).

 Under company law, a company secretary is responsible for looking after statutory registers and making sure accounts and reports are filed with the authorities on time.
 They also have responsibility for meetings and resolutions.
 We can handle all of these affairs on your behalf, leaving you free to get on with the running of your business and not become bogged down in a lot of administrative work.
-This is especially helpful for sole traders who choose to incorporate as a limited company using our nominee secretary service.
+This is especially helpful for sole traders who choose to register as a limited company using our nominee secretary service.

 However, when using us as your nominee secretary, we won't be involved in running your business in any way.
 You will still maintain full control and ownership of your business, and you can change the company secretary at any time.
-We have a number of incorporation with a nominee secretary packages, starting from just £125.00, which is payable yearly.
+We have a number of companies registration with a nominee secretary packages, starting from just £125.00, which is payable yearly.
 To apply, all you need to do is fill out our online application form, which is approved by Companies House, and we will do the rest.

-When your company is set up, we will provide you with all the legal documentation for your files.
+When your company is registered, we will provide you with all the legal documentation for your files.
 These include the certificate of incorporation as well as the memorandum and articles of association.
 Each package comes with a range of services, including maintaining statutory registers, ensuring that required information is filed with the authorities and facilitating the opening of a business banking account, among others.
 We have many years' experience setting up companies using our nominee secretary service.
 If you would like to know more about this, talk to us today and we'll be happy to advise.

 Until six of April 2008, all UK companies, public or private, needed to have a company secretary.
 The paradox is that then, as now, there was no job description for the company secretary in company's legislation.
 As a result, many small private companies filled the post by giving it to one of the directors.
 A company with only one director could not double up the role, so a spouse or employee was often press-ganged into the service.